-Reading.
-Literature RL.7.3 Analyze how particular elements of a story or drama interact (e.g., how setting shapes the characters or plot).
-To address this stand ard, students could : - ement of a story or drama imp nts of a story or drama intera Kansas High School Graduates Can: hool Graduates RL.6.3 RL.7.3 RL.8.3 Progression of Standard Across Grades Describe how a particular story's or drama's plot unfolds in a series of episodes as well as how the characters respond or change as the plot moves toward a resolution Analyze how particular elements of a story or drama interact (e.g., how setting shapes the characters or plot).
+RL.7.3 Analyze how particular elements of a story or drama interact (e.g., how setting shapes the characters or plot).
+To address this stand ard, students could : - ement of a story or drama imported in the story or drama interact Kansas High School Graduates Can: Analyze elements of plot as they relate to the meaning of a text.
+RL.6.3 RL.7.3 RL.8.3 Progression of Standard Across Grades Describe how a particular story's or drama's plot unfolds in a series of episodes as well as how the characters respond or change as the plot moves toward a resolution Analyze how particular elements of a story or drama interact (e.g., how setting shapes the characters or plot).
 Analyze how particular lines of dialogue or incidents in a story or drama propel the action, reveal aspects of a character, or provoke a decision.

 RL.7.4 Determine the meaning of words and phrases as they are used in a text, including figurative and connotative meanings; analyze the impact of rhymes and other repetitions of sounds (e.g., alliteration) on a specific verse or stanza of a poem or section of a story or drama.
-To address this standar nliteral meanings of words an figurative language in a piec nd phrases presented in the t e of the text. ext.
+To address this standar d, students could : - nliteral meanings of words a figurative language in a piec nd phrases presented in the t e of the text. ext.
 Kansas High School Graduates Can: RL.6.4 RL.7.4 RL.8.4 Progression of Standard Across Grades Determine the meaning of words and phrases as they are used in a text, including figurative and connotative meanings; analyze the impact of a specific word choice on meaning and tone Determine the meaning of words and phrases as they are used in a text, including figurative and connotative meanings; analyze the impact of rhymes and other repetitions of sounds (e.g., alliteration) on a specific verse or stanza of a poem or section of a story or drama.
 Determine the meaning of words and phrases as they are used in a text, including figurative and connotative meanings; analyze the impact of specific word choices on meaning and tone, including analogies or allusions to other texts.

 RL.7.5 Analyze how a drama's or poem's form or structure (e.g., soliloquy, sonnet) contributes to its meaning.
-To address this standar d, students could : Infer why an author chose to structure the text in a specific manner.
-Understand how structural elements of a text contribute to its meaning.
-Kansas High School Graduates Can: RL.6.5 RL.7.5 RL.8.5 Progression of Standard Across Grades Analyze how a particular sentence, chapter, scene, or stanza fits into the overall structure of a text and contributes to the development of the theme, setting, or plot.
+To address this standar d, students could : 5 nose to structure the text in a ctural elements of a text contr • Kansas High School Graduates Can: Understand how an author uses text features and other elements to organize text (e.g., How do chapters work together to build a book?) and affect meaning.
+RL.6.5 RL.7.5 RL.8.5 Progression of Standard Across Grades Analyze how a particular sentence, chapter, scene, or stanza fits into the overall structure of a text and contributes to the development of the theme, setting, or plot.
 Analyze how a drama's or poem's form or structure (e.g., soliloquy, sonnet) contributes to its meaning.
 Compare and contrast the structure of two or more texts and analyze how the differing structure of each text contributes to its meaning and style.